 Heather O’Brien, a Higganum native, attended MxCC with a major in Broadcast-Cinema.
 She decided to attend Middlesex right out of high school because she wanted to save money and wasn’t exactly sure what she wanted to do.
 Heather began as a general studies major, signing up for whatever classes interested her until she found her passion: Broadcast-Cinema.

-She decided to switch her major because of the Introduction to Broadcast class taught by John-Paul Kelly, an adjunct who works for ESPN.
+She changed her major because of the Introduction to Broadcast class taught by John-Paul Kelly, an adjunct professor who works for ESPN.
 Once she got more involved with the department, she began working at MxCC as a work-study student signing out equipment, tutoring, operating the Mac lab, and answering phones.
 During her time as a work-study student, Heather worked very closely with Peter Galgano, former media associate, who she says he would bend over backwards for MxCC students.